fakhrip/AUTObot/README.md

 # Critics

-Wait, why would i even want to criticize myself ? :thonkang:.
+Wait, why would i even want to criticize myself ? 🤔.

 ----